ax-va/Pytest-Okken-2022/pytest-features/command-line-flags.md

 - `-vv`: show all mismatches in a test

+- `--fixtures -v`: show a list of all available fixtures, include with `-v` the entire docstring

 - `--help`: show help

 - `--setup-show`: show the order of operations of tests and fixtures, including the setup and teardown phases